 Radio Shows featuring Tony Volpentest

-Today we will share positive vibes from a Paralympic Champion, race into London 2012 with a remarkable person and special athlete, and “Hurdle Adversity” with a leading Paralympic Advocate, athlete and motivational speaker.
-Meet Tony Volpentest.
-Tony achieved his dream of running in the Olympics, becoming a four-time Paralympic Gold … Read moreThe World Accessible Sports
+Tony Volpentest Today we will share positive vibes from a Paralympic Champion, race into London 2012 with a remarkable person and special athlete, and “Hurdle Adversity” with a leading Paralympic Advocate, athlete and motivational speaker.
+Meet Tony Volpentest, a Paralympian with an inspiring story.
+Tony achieved his dream of running … Read moreThe World Accessible Sports